bove1/csci1710-2048/README.md

 ## Properties of the Game

 - At some point in every game, provided there is directional movement, there should be an increase in cell value
+- The board should never be empty
+- The board should never be identical before and after a move
+- After a number apears, there must always be a cell with a value greater than or equal to it
+- After the squares are all filled and any adjacent cells ahve different values, the game is stuck and can not do anything
+  - Lose condition
 - The board cannot at any point have only four Cells, one on each corner
 - It (should be) possible to have only three Cells, on three of the four corners
   - Similarly, it should be possible to have only two Cells, both on diagonally opposing and adjacent corners